From Outsourcing to Insourcing: How the NHS is Redefining Workforce Procurement

 Implementing Insourcing: Challenges and Strategies

 While the benefits of insourcing are clear, the transition process is fraught with challenges.
-The NHS is one of the largest employers in the world, so it’s understandable that a transition of this scale would be challenging.
+The NHS is one of the largest employers in the world, so, understandably, a transition of this scale would be challenging.
 Some of the main issues include the need for significant upfront investment in infrastructure and technology, the complexities of change management and the skills gap that can exist within existing NHS staff.

 Overcoming Resistance to Change